Dash-ajou/gajira-edit/README.md

 ⚠️ This repository isn’t maintained anymore.
 ---------

-# Jira Transition
+# Jira Edit

-Transition Jira issue
+Update edited issue content to Jira

 > ##### Only supports Jira Cloud.
 Does not support Jira Server (hosted)